Satellite image: Israel attack damaged Syrian airport runway | Law-Order

 - United Arab Emirates

-An Israeli attack targeting a Syrian airport tore a hole in the runway and also damaged a nearby piece of tarmac and structure on the military side of the airfield, satellite photos analysed on Friday by The Associated Press showed.
+An Israeli attack targeting a Syrian airport tore a hole in the runway and also damaged a structure close to the military side of the airfield, satellite photos analysed on Friday by The Associated Press showed.

 The attack on Wednesday night on Aleppo International Airport comes as an Israeli strike only months earlier took out the runway at the country's main airport in the capital, Damascus, over Iranian weapons transfers to the country.